 with Rachel Michael - dance movement therapist and lay pioneer

-New Grove booklet available now…
+Grove booklet available now…

 Many forms of contemporary spirituality emphasise the body and its role in ritual and growth, yet Christian mission, worship and life has often been impoverished by focusing only on the mind.
 This helpful booklet notes the significance of cultural change and urges a more holistic approach that is not threatened by new developments but incorporates a healthy, biblical approach to wholeness that will speak to what people are seeking today.